 Orientation Period for Transferred Employees

-The first six (6) months in the new position is an orientation period.
+The first six (6) months in the new position is an orientation period except for those individuals in a registered university apprenticeship program who are subject to a three (3) month period of orientation.
 However, transfer employees may use accumulated sick and vacation time during this period with supervisory approval.

 An employee should be aware that it is necessary to satisfactorily meet the new position’s performance expectations and standards as established by the new manager during the orientation period.
 The employee’s work habits and performance will be examined throughout the orientation period and, if the employee fails to meet these expectations, he/she may be separated from employment.